 Appearance – Different Colors of Boston Terriers

 Broad, square heads featuring eyes that protrude and coloring that will certainly remind you of a tuxedo, the Boston Terrier is recognizable even from a distance.
-Boston Terriers also have short muzzles, so they look a lot like a pit-bull, or a boxer.
-They have stubby bodies the size of a terrier, but appear more like the bulldog parent.
+Boston Terriers also have short muzzles, so they look a lot like a pit-bull or a boxer.
+They have stubby bodies the size of a terrier but appear more like the bulldog parent.
 They are normally black and white, but can also be found in brindle and white or seal and white – just not as commonly.
+To get a detailed picture of the Boston Terrier’s general appearance you might want to read up on the AKC Standards imposed on the breed.

 Many people forgo the option of bringing a pet home due to the high maintenance that each pet requires.
 However, Boston Terriers make the perfect pets for this reason because they can be groomed in the blink of an eye.
 Their fur coats tend to be close to the skin, so there’s not a lot of brushing to do, and they shed significantly less in comparison to other dogs.
 They also make for the perfect dogs to keep in apartments due to their small size and significantly lower upkeep.
 But Boston Terriers are extremely energetic and require their daily dose of exercise or they become impatient.